beaker-project/beaker-dev-docs/guide/source-walkthrough.rst

 *Kid*
     Provides the templating language for hand written templates, as well as TG widgets.
 Kid is no longer under active development.
+Beaker's kid templates rely on some of the `TurboGears standard variables and functions
+    <http://turbogears.org/1.0/docs/StdVars.html>`__ as well as custom
+    variables defined in ``bkr.server.stdvars``.

 *SQLAlchemy*
     An ORM database interface.
 Used exclusively for all access to Beaker's